OkelleyDevelopment/Nvim-Config/README.md

 Now that we have some of the needed tools for this config, which will also be useful for development purposes, we can clone the repo.

-Follow this [setup](./util/info/setup.md) markdown file for instructions.
+Follow this initial [setup](./util/info/setup.md) markdown file for instructions.

 ## Enable the PlugIns